Denisuu/ASUS-N580VD-Hackintosh/README.md

 * RealTek USB2.0-CRW
 * dGPU: Nvidia Geforce GTX1050  (Nvidia Optimus not supported on MacOS)
 * Stock Wifi card needs to be replaced
-* HDMI cable for external display needs to removed on boot or internal laptop screen will be black.
-Removing FakePCIID_Intel_HDMI_Audio.kext solves this but breaks audio over HDMI.
+* HDMI cables (HDMI & USB-C HDMI) for external displays needs to removed before boot or the internal laptop screen will be black.
+If you remove FakePCIID_Intel_HDMI_Audio.kext, you can leave external displayed plugged in but you won't have Audio over HDMI.